executablebooks/mdformat/docs/users/configuration_file.md

 Glob patterns are matched against relative paths.
 If `--exclude` is used on the command line, the paths are relative to current working directory.
 Else the paths are relative to the parent directory of the file's `.mdformat.toml`.

+Only files (recursively) contained by the base directory can be excluded.

 Files that match an exclusion pattern are _always_ excluded, even in the case that they are directly referenced in a command line invocation.